 Our operating results are subject to risk from interest rate fluctuations on our debt, which carries variable interest rates.
-At April 3, 2004, our outstanding debt aggregated \$205.1 million, of which \$92.0 million bore interest at a variable rate, so that an increase of 1% in the applicable rate would increase our annual interest cost by \$920,000 and could have an adverse effect on our net income and cash flow.
-Pursuant to the provisions of our credit facility, we purchased an interest rate cap as an economic hedge against approximately \$31.3 million of variable rate debt.
-The cap rate is 7.0% and the arrangement expires on December 7, 2004.
+At July 3, 2004, our outstanding debt aggregated \$204.9 million, of which \$91.8 million bore interest at a variable rate, so that an increase of 1% in the applicable rate would increase our annual interest cost by \$918,000 and could have an adverse effect on our net income and cash flow.
+Pursuant to the provisions of our senior credit facility, we purchased an interest rate cap as an economic hedge against approximately \$31.3 million of variable rate debt.
+The cap rate is 7.0%, and the arrangement expires on December 7, 2004.